FictionDB

 Frequently Asked Questions (FAQ)

 Nina Bawden does not have a new book coming out soon.
-The latest book, Ruffian on the Stair, was published in September 2001.
+The latest book, In My Own Time, was published in January 2012.

 The first book by Nina Bawden, Who Calls the Tune?, was published in January 1953.